-Simmaron is currently raising funds for new studies to scientifically redefine ME/CFS.
+Simmaron is currently raising funds for studies to scientifically redefine ME/CFS.

-Your contributions can expand our ability to execute the strong scientific leads we already have.
+Your contributions will expand our ability to execute the strong scientific leads we already have.

 - Genomic and functional analysis of immune receptors in chronic fatigue syndrome.
 Part 1.
 In this pilot study, Simmaron Research, under the lead of Dr. Isabel Barao, will determine whether genetic variations in the genes coding for immune receptors expressed by natural killer (NK) cells, macrophages and B cells, play a role in chronic fatigue syndrome (CFS) risk and pathogenesis.
 This study will provide novel insights into the genetics and the immunological mechanisms underlying CFS, and can be highly relevant for diagnosis and development of new therapeutic interventions.